Our Board of Directors

 Cat Bao Le has worked in immigrant rights and advocacy for a decade.
 Cat's parents are refugees from Vietnam, and were resettled in Tottenham, London where she was born.
 Upon moving to the U.S. in 1990, Cat grew up in Sacramento with significant Latino and Southeast Asian populations living side-by-side.
 She has always felt a strong linkage between these immigrant experiences, linkages that remain important to her.
 Cat has also worked in Monterrey, México for the indigenous Tarahumara population, and has conducted field research in México City through the Universidad Nacional Autónoma de México on color, race and underground industries.
 She has worked in civil rights organizations and with the United Farm Workers.
 Cat is fluent in Vietnamese and Spanish and is a graduate of Ethnic Studies from U.C.
 Berkeley.
 She works at the Southeast Asian Coalition.
 Cat has three sisters and one brother, and she enjoys jogging around town.

-Juliana Cabrales is the North Carolina Regional Program Manager of Civic Engagement with the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund.
-In this capacity, Juliana promotes the organization’s civic engagement campaigns in North Carolina and provides programmatic support to national and New York civic engagement efforts.
+Juliana Cabrales is Mid-Atlantic Director of Civic Engagement with the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund.
+In this capacity, Juliana promotes the organization’s civic engagement campaigns in the Mid-Atlantic region and North Carolina while providing programmatic support to national civic engagement efforts.
 She was born and raised in Barranquilla, Colombia and since arriving in the United States has lived mostly in the Southeast.
 Since joining the non-profit sector, Juliana has worked with the Latino community in different capacities.
 Prior to joining NALEO Educational Fund, Juliana served as Latino Outreach Coordinator with the NC Victim Assistance Network.
 Juliana holds a Bachelor’s degree in Economics from Wesleyan College in Macon, GA and an Associate in Applied Science from Parsons The New School of Design in New York, NY.